-Janelle Atkinson-Wignall is in her third year as an assistant coach at UConn, primarily working with the distance and middle distance freestylers and serving as the recruiting coordinator for the women's team.
-In her short stint, she has coached the Huskies to rewriting the 200, 500, 1000 and 1650 freestyle records for both the men's and women's teams and has assisted in six of ten relay records, as well as the men's 200 and 400 IM records.
+Janelle Atkinson-Wignall is in her fourth year as an assistant coach at The University of Connecticut working primarily with the distance and middle distance freestylers, and serving as the recruiting coordinator for the men's and women's teams.
+She has coached the Huskies to re-writing the 200, 500, 1000 and 1650 freestyle records for both the men's and women's teams, has her hand in 6 of the 10 relay records, as well asthe Men's 200 backstroke, 200 and 400 I.M. records.

 The 1999-2000 National High School Swimmer of the Year, Atkinson-Wignall earned 10 All-America honors while competing at the University of Florida.
 She also received three First Team All-Southeastern Conference accolades, had three top-three finishes in three years at the NCAA Championships and was a three-time SEC Champion.
 Atkinson-Wignall was also part of the 2002 team that became SEC Champions and was on the SEC Academic Honor Roll four times.

 In 2002, the Jamaica native won a pair of bronze medals in the 400-meter and 800-meter freestyle events at the Commonwealth Games held in Manchester, England.
-In 2001, Atkinson-Wignall claimed a silver medal in the 800-meter freestyle and a bronze medal in the 400-meter freestyle event at the Goodwill Games in Brisbane, Australia.
-She was a triple silver medalist (200, 400 and 800-meter freestyle) at the 1999 Pan-American Games in Winnipeg, Canada, and took part in the 2003 Games in the Dominican Republic.
+At the 2001 Goodwill Games in Brisbane, Australia, Atkinson-Wignall claimed a silver medal in the 800-meter freestyle and a bronze medal in the 400-meter freestyle event.
+She was a triple silver medalist (200, 400 and 800-meter freestyle) at the 1999 Pan-American Games in Winnipeg, Canada, and took part in the 2003 Games in The Dominican Republic.
 She is a seven-time recipient of the Jamaican Swimmer of the Year award and a six-time nominee for the Jamaican Sportswoman of the Year.